'Namocracy' in all its tyranny coming to light: Cong after fresh suspension of MPs | Politics

 'INDIA' bloc MPs have been demanding a statement from Union Home Minister Amit Shah on the security breach in Parliament on December 13.

-Parliamentary Affairs Minister Pralhad Joshi, while moving a motion for the suspension of the MPs, accused the protesting members of being ''frustrated'' over the recent assembly election results.
+While moving the motion to suspend the MPs, Parliamentary Affairs Minister Pralhad Joshi accused the protesting members of being ''frustrated'' over the recent assembly election results.

 In an unprecedented move, 78 opposition MPs were suspended from Parliament on Monday, triggering a strong reaction from the Congress and other parties that accused the BJP government of trying to bulldoze key legislations in an ''Opposition-less'' Parliament.